 - An education department

 The ETUI conducts studies on socio-economic topics and industrial relations and monitors European policy developments of strategic importance for the world of labour.
 It creates, what is more, bridges between the academic sphere, the world of research and the trade union movement in order to encourage independent research on topics of decisive relevance to the world of labour.

 The ETUI encourages training, education and learning activities.
 It provides the ETUC and its affiliates with programmes and exchanges that strengthen the European trade union identity.

 The ETUI provides technical assistance in the field of health and safety with a view to achieving a high level of occupational health and safety protection for workers throughout Europe.

 A Foresight unit is in charge of studying long-term challenges for the European trade union movement and its implications for the operation of the Institute.

 The ETUI’s vision encompasses its further establishment as a centre for European knowledge and competence on matters pertaining to the world of labour, with the requisite expertise to support, in particular, workers’ organisations.
-In pursuit of this vision ETUI will be conducting research, develop expertise and provide scientific and technical support for European trade unions in a spirit of concern for excellence and adherence to the fundamental values of the European labour movement.
+In pursuit of this vision, the ETUI will be conducting research, develop expertise and provide scientific and technical support for European trade unions in a spirit of concern for excellence and adherence to the fundamental values of the European labour movement.
 Our vision also encompasses the development of those professional skills and competences required to provide an accurate analysis of current and longer term economic and social developments, the assessment of working conditions and public policies, the issuing of technical and political recommendations, and the promotion of educational activities and training programmes designed to strengthen a European trade union identity.